Divyadhanak15/Registration_Form_Design/README.md

 # Registration_Form_Design
-I have created simple registration form using html and css
+I have created some simple registration form using html and css